Are Ants Just a Nuisance, or Can They Actually Damage My Home?

 Carpenter ants are the largest ants in your home.
 Compared to other ants you see outside that are ⅛ of an inch long, carpenter ants can be up to ⅝ of an inch long.
 You can’t miss them.

 Carpenter ants like moist, rotting wood.
-They are usually found in door and window frames or sills, where you can find higher moisture and humidity.
+They are usually found in door and window frames or sills, where moisture and humidity are higher.
 They also like decks, porches, patios, fences, and sheds.

 Carpenter ants are attracted to homes with softwood, wood rot, or water damage.
 They tunnel into wood, chew it and build nests.
 While they don’t eat wood, they constantly tunnel in it, causing structural damage.
 You might see wood shavings, light rustling in your walls, or sagging wood if carpenter ants are in your home.